C&P Telephone: The Chesapeake and Potomac Telephone Company of Maryland

 The C&P Telephone Company of Maryland was founded in 1884 as The Chesapeake and Potomac Telephone Company of Baltimore City.
 It changed its name to The Chesapeake and Potomac Telephone Company of Maryland on January 3, 1956, and the corporate name at this point changed to C&P Telephone of Maryland.

 C&P relaxed its rule against the hiring of African-Americans for white collar jobs in January 1943 due to labor shortages during World War II, but telephone operator positions remained racially segregated until the hiring of Hermie Graham for a position at a C&P office in Govans in 1974.

 The Chesapeake and Potomac Telephone Company of Virginia

 The Chesapeake and Potomac Telephone Company of Virginia was founded in 1903.

 In 2010, operations in Alleghany County that served customers in Crows and Hematite were split from Verizon Virginia and transferred to Frontier Communications of Virginia, a subsidiary of Frontier Communications.
+This was because the central office serving those exchanges was located in West Virginia and was included in the sale of assets to Frontier Communications.